 Silver Cross: a brand building approach

-Yorkshire-based Silver Cross prams first participated in the Singles’ Day event in 2014.
-It offers high-quality prams with an old fashioned ethos and a very high price tag.
+Yorkshire-based Silver Cross baby strollers first participated in the Singles’ Day event in 2014.
+They offer high-quality prams with an old fashioned ethos and a very high price tag.

-Some of its pram ranges are co-branded with luxury car brands, and the brand is favored by the British royal family, adding to its exclusivity.
+Some of their strollers are co-branded with luxury car brands, and the brand is favored by the British royal family, adding to its exclusivity.
 It has a store presence across China and also sells online through Tmall.